Sundays, bi-monthly, 1-2pm & 2-3:30pm.

 One-to-one Meetings with Seniors

 During these unusual and stressful times you may find it helpful to speak with a lay practitioner about tending to your practice or taking care of the challenges that life is presenting these days.
 Please email email@example.com if interested and someone will get back to you.
 This opportunity is open to anyone who identifies as a sangha member, regardless of any formal affiliation.
 The following senior lay students are available for one-on-one phone or video calls.
+Feel free to mention by name the person you’d like to speak with, if you have a preference.

 Chris Yudo Abraham, Michelle Seigei Spark, Katie Yosha Scott-Childress, Maureen Jisho Ford, Patrick Yunen Kelly, Prabu Gikon Vasan, Michael Chizen Brown